Tag: happiness

 How can I adjust my rising housing costs without giving up my home?

 It’s because of these complicated tradeoffs that I encourage everyone to start with small adjustments while you’re thinking about bigger adjustments.
-As you think and talk about the bigger adjustments, you may unlock other solutions that don’t require you to move.

 For example, if you’re renting an apartment, you could negotiate with your landlord about locking in a longer term lease at a fixed rent.
 That way, you keep your largest Now Money expense consistent and avoid paying more each year as your lease renews.